On coarse embeddings of amenable groups into hyperbolic graphs: The result

-The goal of this note is to provide a sharp answer for amenable groups.
+Let $\HH^n$ denote the real hyperbolic space of dimension $n$.
+The main goal of this note is to establish the following theorem.

-\begin{theorem} Let $G$ be a finitely generated amenable group.
-Assume that there exists $n\geq 2$ and $d\in \N$ such that $G$ regularly maps to $\HH^n\times P$, where $P$ is a nilpotent connected Lie group of degree of growth $d$.
-Then $G$ must be virtually nilpotent, of degree of growth at most $d+n-1$. \end{theorem}
+\begin{theorem} Let $G$ be a unimodular amenable locally compact compactly generated group.
+Assume that there exists $n\geq 2$ and $d\in \N$ such that $G$ regularly maps to $\HH^n\times P$, where $P$ is a locally compact, compactly generated group of polynomial growth of degree $d$.
+Then $G$ must have polynomial growth of degree at most $d+n-1$. \end{theorem}

-The condition on the degree of growth will follow from the work on Poincar\'e profiles of Hume, Mackay and the author \cite{HMT}.
-By a celebrated result of Bonk and Schramm \cite{BS}, a hyperbolic graph with bounded degree quasi-isometrically embeds into $\HH^n$ for some large enough $n$.
-Recall that a graph $Z$ is doubling if there exists $N>0$ such that each ball of radius $2r$ can be covered by $N$ balls of radius $r$.
-By Assouad's embedding theorem \cite{As}, any doubling graph can be coarsely embedded into $\R^n$ for some large enough $n$.
-We can therefore deduce the following corollary.

-\begin{corollary} Let $G$ be a finitely generated amenable group.
-Assume that $G$ regularly maps to $X\times Z$, where $X$ is a bounded degree hyperbolic graph, and $Z$ is a doubling graph.
-Then $G$ must be virtually nilpotent. \end{corollary} The case where $Z$ is reduced to a point had been considered in two previous articles: it had been established for coarse embeddings of solvable groups in \cite{HS}, and later for regular maps of solvable groups in \cite{CG}.
-In \cite[Question 1.6]{HS}, the statement of Corollary \ref{cor:main} for coarse embeddings was raised as an open question (again with $Z$ trivial).

-Our approach is closer to the proof of Le Coz and Gournay, who combine a subtle relationship between the isoperimetric profile and the separation profile, with explicit calculations of the isoperimetric profile of free solvable groups that were due to Saloff-Coste and Zheng.
-They also exploit in a crucial way the fact that non virtually nilpotent solvable groups have exponential growth, a fact that is of course not true for all amenable groups.

-Although our proof uses a relationships between isoperimetric profile and separation profile obtained by Le Coz and Gournay, we take a different path.
-A key part of our argument exploits an another recent result: the monotonicity of the isoperimetric profile under regular maps between amenable groups, proved by Delabie, Koivisto, Le Maître and the author in \cite{DKMT}.
-Another new ingredient is the computation of the separation profile of the direct product $\HH^n\times P$ performed by Hume, Mackay and the author in \cite{HMT'}.